snydergi/snydergi.github.io/_portfolio_featured/rajod.md

 ## Project Objective
 The goal of this project is to create a rolling and jumping orb drone (RAJOD), similar to robots such as Sphero, BB-8, or Droneball.
-This project aims to create a robot with the advantageous qualities of both a quadrotor and a wheeled robot, with the ability to roll, jump, and po- tentially hover briefly if necessary to explore its environment.
-Where traditional spher- ical robots are limited to planar surfaces, this will be capable of many terrains.
+This project aims to create a robot with the advantageous qualities of both a quadrotor and a wheeled robot, with the ability to roll, jump, and potentially hover briefly if necessary to explore its environment.
+Where traditional spherical robots are limited to planar surfaces, this will be capable of many terrains.
 Where quadrotors typically have minimal flight time, having the robot ground-based will allow for larger battery capacity and active time.